-As part of our season wrap-up series, we are going to examine how each player on the roster performed in 2012.
-Next up is our look at the Detroit Lions' defensive ends.
+As part of our season wrap-up series, we are going to examine how each player on the roster performed in 2014.
+Next, let's take a look at the Detroit Lions' defensive ends.
+(Note: Stats are from regular-season games only.)